lordchan/Netflix-Data-Analysis/README.md

 8. In countries like Japan and South Korea, Netflix should recommend more TV shows rather than wasting resources on Movies.
 9. Should put more content on the platform overall: Because after 2019, the no. of movies/shows added have decreased.
 People expect latest content.
 10 Rating: If Netflix does produce its original content it should prefer TV-Y, TV-G rating category.
 Since they are more popular recently.
-## The final report is here - Netflix - Jupyter Notebook.pdf
+## The final report is here - Netflix - [Netflix - Jupyter Notebook.pdf](https://github.com/lordchan/Netflix-Data-Analysis/blob/main/Netflix%20-%20Jupyter%20Notebook.pdf)

+## Along with the jupyter notebook code - [Netflix (1).ipynb](https://github.com/lordchan/Netflix-Data-Analysis/blob/bd4890bfd08646dd95d18a4d75a2ce5dd7dc657d/Netflix%20(1).ipynb)